Irish parents no longer have to pay for children's school books

 - Published

-Parents of primary pupils in the Republic of Ireland will no longer have to pay for school books after the government agreed to cover the cost.
+Parents of primary pupils in the Republic of Ireland will no longer have to pay for school books after the government said it would cover the cost.

 Primary schools are to receive €96 (£84) for each pupil for textbooks and copybooks from September.